If you’re looking for how to find your dream job, you’re in the right place.

 You are going to send your prospects a pre-heater email to warm them up to you.
 The email will consist of 2 parts: personalized knowledge of the company and an engaging question.
 This is to initiate contact with them, start the conversation, and give you a reason to talk to them.
 You need to make the personalized knowledge section of the email personal to each company you are contacting.
 But each one of these can be whipped up in a matter of minutes.

-We’re going to use the example of someone who’s in sales, looking to find a position in a new company.
+We’re going to use the example of someone who’s in sales and is looking to find a position in a new company.
 Here’s an example email you’d send.

-I was doing some research on (company’s name), I really like how you take a real benefits approach to pitching prospects.
+I was doing some research on (company’s name) and I really like how you take a real benefits approach to pitching prospects.
 I don’t see many companies do that, so I was impressed.
-I just had a quick question, what is the number one trait you look for in new salespeople that really helps them start selling quick?”
+I just had a quick question, what is the number one trait you look for in new salespeople that really helps them start selling quickly?”